cburgdorf/SignalR.Reactive/README.md

 If you know Rx in general than you will probably know that the basic idea of Rx is to turn the programming model up side down (from imperative to reactive).

-That's no different with this bindings.
-Where as the standard SignalR way is to call from the server into the client by calling client side JavaScript methods from within a .NET hub, with this bindings that's no longer the case.
+That's no different with these bindings.
+Where as the standard SignalR way is to call from the server into the client by calling client side JavaScript functions from within a .NET hub, with these bindings that's no longer the case.
 Instead you have a serverside Observable<T> and map it one by one onto a Observable that lives on the clientside (of course, RxJS is needed on the client)